 The paved Hanson Lake Road culminates at Creighton, a vibrant town with an intriguing past and a promising future.
 Tom Creighton discovered gold on Amisk Lake in 1913.
 Eager prospectors quickly set up camp at ‘Beaver City’; five years later, the site was an abandoned ghost town.
 Tom went on to discover copper at Flin Flon Lake in 1915 and the nearby town of Creighton was named in his honour.

 Today, Creighton is home to 1,500 residents, who welcome visitors to experience the area’s many recreational and historic sites.
 Providing fascinating glimpses into the town’s history is the replica of ‘Beaver City’ and the newly opened reconstruction of the North West Mounted Police Post at the Creighton Museum.
 The Creighton Tourist Bureau offers maps for self-guided tours through the historic region; guided tours are available by special request.

 Just a hop, skip and a jump away is Denare Beach on beautiful Amisk Lake, a popular destination for topnotch fishing, hiking and water sports.
 Denare Beach is home to the oldest museum in northern Saskatchewan – the Northern Gateway Museum, built in 1955.

 Free tours of the wild rice processing plant at Denare Beach are available on request.
 Contact Precambrian Wild Rice for more details.
 Accommodations at Denare Beach include numerous campgrounds as well as the magnificent lodges overlooking Amisk Lake.
 Houseboat and historic tours are offered by some lodges and are an excellent way to explore Amisk Lake with friends and family.

-If you enjoyed this article about the Hanson Lake Road, on Ya’Gotta, you may also like to view more of the adventure tourism destination in the Canadian province of Saskatchewan:
+If you enjoyed this article about the Hanson Lake Road.
+Ya’Gotta also like these other adventure tourism destination in the Canadian province of Saskatchewan: